Trading Glass

 PrivacyTerms

-Great entries aren’t lucky — they’re the result of structure, context, and split-second intent.
+Great entries aren't lucky — they're the product of a structural location, a mechanical trigger, and a chosen execution mode.

-• You enter early — it wicks you out, then goes your way.
+• You enter early — price wicks you out, then goes your way.

-• You wait for confirmation — but price flies off before you can click.
+• You wait for confirmation — price flies off before you can click.

-• You get in, it chops sideways, and you second-guess everything.
+• You get in mid-zone — price chops, and you second-guess everything.

 What Makes an Entry Precise?